UserNotFoundEver/Infinite-Infinati-Mint/README.md

 I say the experiment was successful as this was my first time storing code on IPFS.
 I am a very abstract thinker, so thus my experiments in Truth may seem absurd, but I know the path I'm going is the correct one.
 Like rappers say, I found my own lane, but in blockchain it's infinite lanes so to speak.

 Some slight humor, the Piñata URL doesn't support the letter ñ.

+9/19/22 Update #2 SOLUTION!
+With the help of Piñata, using a public IPFS getaway is the reason it didn't work.
+You have to use a dedicated one.
+I would post a link but Piñata reached out with the solution, and I believe it's only fair if I pay $20 for the service.
+Likewise, I am not bound to one service but will always appreciate the help since I'm still testing things.
+With that said, the index.html file DOES embed my music NFT, so YES, you can store any type of code on IPFS using the right methods.
+This still wasn't the ENTIRE point of this Repository, but I'm glad what I was trying to do isn't impossible.
+The word itself says "I'm possible!".

+In my head I already have another solution to another experiment.